lord-cyclone100/OOP-Java-PCCCS-593/README.md

 ```

 ## Assignment-11

+### NOTE:- Applet is deprecated in the current java versions.
+Please use jdk 1.8 to run Applet programs

 #### Show phases of life cycle of applet using string message display both on console and applet.